OpenFreeEnergy/ExampleNotebooks/rbfe_tutorial/cli_tutorial.md

 these choices can be customized in the Python API.
 Here are the specifics on how these simulation are set up:

-1. LOMAP is used to generate the atom mappings between ligands, with the parameters <!-- TODO -->
+1. LOMAP is used to generate the atom mappings between ligands, with a 20-second timeout, element changes disallowed, and max3d set to 1.
 2. The network is a minimal spanning tree, with the default LOMAP score used to score the mappings.
 3. Solvent is water with NaCl at an ionic strength of 0.15 M (neutralized).